Azure-Samples/azure-sql-db-prisma/README.md

 Folder structure

 - `/api`: the NodeJs Azure Function code used to provide the backend API, called by the Vue.Js client
 - `/client`: the Vue.Js client.
-Original source code has been taken from official Vue.js sample and adapted to call a REST client instead of using local storage in order to save and retrieve todos
+Original source code has been taken from official Vue.js sample and adapted to call a REST or GraphQL client instead of using local storage to save and retrieve todos

-More details are available in this blog post: [TodoMVC Full Stack with Azure Static Web Apps, Node and Azure SQL](https://devblogs.microsoft.com/azure-sql/todomvc-full-stack-with-azure-static-web-apps-node-and-azure-sql/)

-## Local development with SQL Server
+## Local backend development with SQL Server

 ### Start the SQL Server with Docker